Dheeraj3reddy/sampleTest/README.md

     ```

-After the project is successfully built, a `dist` directory will be created for all the files to be uploaded to S3.
+Building the project creates a `dist` directory containing all of the assets in your project.
+This directory reflects
+what will be uploaded to S3 when you have onboarded to the deployment pipeline.

 * The files `./dist/*` are supposed to have very short cache age.
 * The files `./dist/assets/*` are supposed to have long cache age.